-Update: On February 13, 2020, FERC announced that it intends to act on all four of the proceedings discussed in our original February 5, 2020, blog post (copied below) at its February 20, 2020, open meeting.
-We intend to post a summary and thoughts regarding FERC’s actions shortly following this meeting.
+Update: At its February 20, 2020, open meeting, FERC acted on all four of the proceedings discussed in our original February 5, 2020, blog post (below).
+Our updated summary discussing FERC’s actions is available here.

 FERC recently issued an order expanding the application of the Minimum Offer Price Rule (“MOPR”) in the PJM Interconnection, L.L.C. (“PJM”) capacity market, to address what FERC identified as a price suppressive effect of state-subsidized generation resources.1 The MOPR is a form of buyer-side market power mitigation that applies to PJM’s annual capacity auctions, in which electric power suppliers offer to be available to provide power for a one-year, future period, and receive a capacity payment for that availability regardless of whether they are called upon to provide energy at any given time.
 Suppliers whose offers are accepted are said to have “cleared” the auction, and receive a single clearing price set by the offer price of the most expensive resource that clears the auction.
 The MOPR mitigates potential exercise of market power by restricting the offer prices of certain suppliers to prevent them from offering their capacity at a low level that would unfairly drive down the price received by other suppliers participating in the capacity auction.